 Michael’s practiced customer-service smile stretched until his eyes closed.
 “She says the summit of the main island is sacred, and we may not trespass.
 But the view from where we stop along the trail is truly terrific.”

 Jay waited to make sure Henry had finished.
-Then he pointedly waited longer to rub Henry’s nose in his patience.
+Then he pointedly waited longer to rub his patience in Henry’s nose.
 “My name’s Jadie Jackson.
 I’m a freelance writer and photographer, but I promise not to take pictures of birds.”

 Michael’s crocodile smile melted into a slightly genuine one.
 “Thank you for reminding me: it is of utmost importance that birds are not photographed.
 You may photograph anything else, but if we notice a bird in the background of a shot, you will be asked to delete it.
 It is a religious matter of great importance to island natives, like myself.”

 At the mention of religion Henry rolled his eyes so vigorously his head bobbed; the motion was not hidden behind his sunglasses as he probably intended.
-Jay rolled his own eyes at him in response, unabashedly.
+Jay rolled his own eyes at Henry, unabashedly.

 “I must speak with my brothers, Gabe and Raphy.”
 The tour guide bowed to excuse himself from the table.
 “Please, call Anaita to order an entrée.
 Our restaurant accepts all currencies, but expect change in sand-dollars!”